Kasoro za Figo

 Multicystic dysplastic kidney (MCDK) is the most common cyst-causing malformation of the kidneys in children.
 In MCDK, the kidney does not develop normally and instead has multiple fluid-filled sacs (cysts) that grow inside the kidney and take over the normal kidney tissue.
 The kidney does not function at all.

-MCDK typically affects only one kidney.
-If it affects both kidneys, the fetus dies.
-However, children who have only one affected kidney often have a good outlook, depending on what other abnormalities, if any, they have.
+MCDK typically affects only 1 kidney.
+If it affects both kidneys, the fetus does not survive.
+However, children who have only 1 affected kidney often have a good outlook, depending on what other abnormalities, if any, they have.
 Sometimes the unaffected kidney has other defects that can cause blockage of urine flow or reflux of urine.

-• Prenatal ultrasonography and tests before birth, and imaging tests and physical examinations after birth
+• Prenatal ultrasound and tests before birth, and imaging tests and physical examinations after birth

 • Sometimes biopsy of the kidney